-Injury to the area can also spur improper growth.
-Stubbing your toenail on loose pavement, for instance, can put you at risk.
+- Injury to the toe can spur improper growth.
+Stubbing your toe on loose pavement, for instance, can put you at risk.
 Jamming your foot in a door is another example that can pose nail problems.
 Leaving the injury untreated can cause further harm down the road.

-Lastly, incorrect grooming of the nails can also contribute to the problem.
+- Incorrect grooming of the nails can also contribute to the problem.
 Contrary to popular belief, ingrown nails are not created by neglect of personal hygiene—just a misunderstanding of proper protocol.
-Trimming your nails too short or filing them can result in the condition, as well as following the curve—trimming straight across is best.
+Trimming your nails too short or filing them can result in the condition, as well as following the curve.
+Trimming straight across is best.

-What to do if You Suffer From This Condition:
+What to Do if You Suffer From Ingrown Toenails